Shepherd King · Chapter 2

 The house of Jesse sat on the western slope of Bethlehem, built from the same pale stone as the ridge itself.
 Olive trees flanked the yard.
 A well stood at the centre, its rope frayed.
 Everything about the house spoke of modest prosperity and careful maintenance—the home of an elder who had enough to be respected and not enough to be envied.

 Davin filled his water jug at the well.
 His mother stood in the doorway and watched him.
 She had not spoken about the anointing.
 None of them had.
 The oil had dried in his hair overnight and left a faint residue that the morning sun caught like a thin crown of light.
-He had tried to wash it out.
+He had scrubbed at it until his scalp stung.
 It did not wash out.

 Eliav was sharpening a spear in the corner of the yard.
 He was twenty-eight, built like the ox-yoke he could carry one-handed, with the squared bearing of a man who had trained for military service since he was fourteen and expected every significant thing in life to be awarded on the basis of merit.
 He did not look at Davin.
 He had not looked at Davin since the prophet’s oil had flowed.